zycgit/dbvisitor/README.en.md

 ### using transaction

-HasorDB provides two ways to use transactions:
+dbVisitor provides two ways to use transactions:

 - ** using API **, by calling the 'TransactionManager' interface to achieve transaction control.
 - ** Template **, through the 'TransactionTemplate' interface to achieve transaction control.